okcjs/okcjs_website/README.markdown

 * in your terminal type the following: ``git init`` next type ``git remote add origin git@github.com:YourAcctName/okcjs_website`` and then ``git remote add upstream git@github.com:okcjs/okcjs_website``
 * pull down the latest code from the OKCjs repo ``git fetch upstream master, git merge upstream master``
 * make sure you are on a new branch after you merge with master: ``git checkout -b thisMonthsUpdate``
-* install virtual box and vagrant (to update the website, it is not necessary to update your machine with Ruby.
-Everything is already included in the Vagrant file.)
+* install virtual box and vagrant (to update the website. (it is not necessary to update your machine with Ruby as the resource environment is already included in the Vagrant file.)
 * provision a virtual machine to edit the octopress site by typing: ``vagrant up``
 * ssh into the virtual box you just created by typing: ``vagrant ssh``
 * you have successfully ssh'd into the box if you see a welcome text from vagrant.
-* you should see the list of files by typing: ls. if you don't see the files, back out of the directory a few steps then cd back into the folder.
+* you should see the list of files by typing: ``ls``. if you don't see the files, back out of the directory a few steps then cd back into the folder.
 * Check out the project's structure in your ruby virtual box.
 You should see all the folders and files.
 Now, start by typing: ``rake preview``.
 This will handle dependencies and a server will start on port 4000 (localhost:4000). you can stop the preview by typing: ctrl + c in the same command prompt you started running your local server on.
 * Check out the okcjs website on your localhost.
 Type ``http://localhost:4000/`` in your browser.
 Looks fancy!
 So far, so good.
 * At this point, explore the project directory.
 You should see two folders of note: ``source`` and ``public``.
 Source is what we will be editing, and public is the generated folder that reads source and basically creates the static okcjs site.